 Non-ionizing radiation does not have enough energy that they can ionize an atom.
 It is a radiation of the long-wavelength, lower frequency, and lower energy.
 It causes lesser harm to humans which is generally limited to burn (thermal damage).

-Four types of ionizing radiation include Alpha particle, Beta particle, Gamma rays, and X-Rays.
+Four types of ionizing radiation include Alpha particles, Beta particles, Gamma rays, and X-rays.

 4. Gamma rays